TOKYO ELECTRON LIMITED

-Intellectual Property Initiatives
+Intellectual Property and Intangible Assets

-Protection and Utilization of Intellectual Property
+Positioning and Initiatives of Intellectual Property and Intangible Assets

-Fig. 1: Number of active issued patents
+number of active issued patents

 Inventor Prize Program